 Striving to become proficient at what we do, we usually fall into the trap of multitasking.
 Theoretically, multitasking is feasible if you have to get on top of your workload.
 However, doing many things at the same time prevents you from focusing on all of your tasks equally and takes much more of your time than completing your tasks in a sequence.
-In other words, if you want to be good at multitasking you need to be super-organized and maintain a high level of concentration, creativity, and precision.
+In other words, if you want to be good at multitasking you need to be super organized and maintain a high level of concentration, creativity, and precision.

 In the end, multitasking isn’t for everyone so choose your battles carefully.
 Whenever the circumstances allow it, forget about multitasking and focus on one task at a time.
 This will help you produce high-quality work and give you a sense of completion.

-8. Being busy vs being effective
+8. Being busy vs. being effective

-As much as we would like to stay focused on the high-value work, we sometimes lose track and find ourselves doing a bundle of low-priority things that not only eat our energy and time but also have little or no impact on the final outcome we’re trying to achieve.
+As much as we would like to stay focused on high-value work, we sometimes lose track and find ourselves doing a bundle of low-priority things that not only eat our energy and time but also have little or no impact on the final outcome we’re trying to achieve.

-To avoid this scenario, you must constantly ask yourself:
+To avoid this scenario, ask yourself: